kuchanadeekshith/Linear-Regression-with-Pytorch/README.md

 This project demonstrates the fundamentals of linear regression using PyTorch.
 It teaches the basic concepts of model training, loss function computation, backpropagation, and gradient descent in a simple and understandable way.

-Feel free to modify the dataset or adjust hyperparameters like the learning rate or the number of epochs to experiment with different results!

----

 ### **License**
 This project is open-source and available under the [MIT License](LICENSE).